Exploring Language Model Generalization in Low-Resource Extractive QA: Abstract

 \section{Abstract}

-In this paper, we investigate Extractive Question Answering (EQA) with Large Language Models (LLMs) under \textit{domain drift}, i.e., can LLMs generalize well to closed-domains that require specific knowledge such as medicine and law in a zero-shot fashion without additional in-domain training?
-To this end, we devise a series of experiments to empirically explain the performance gap.
-Our findings suggest that: a) \textit{LLMs struggle with dataset demands of closed-domains such as retrieving long answer-spans}; b) \textit{Certain LLMs, despite showing strong overall performance, display weaknesses in meeting basic requirements as discriminating between domain-specific senses of words which we link to pre-processing decisions}; c) \textit{Scaling model parameters is not always effective for cross-domain generalization}; and d) \textit{Closed-domain datasets are quantitatively much different than open-domain EQA datasets and current LLMs struggle to deal with them.} Our findings point out important directions for improving existing LLMs.
+In this paper, we investigate Extractive Question Answering (EQA) with Large Language Models (LLMs) under \textit{domain drift}, i.e., can LLMs generalize to domains that require specific knowledge such as medicine and law in a zero-shot fashion without additional in-domain training?~To this end, we devise a series of experiments to explain the performance gap empirically.
+Our findings suggest that: (a) LLMs struggle with dataset demands of closed domains such as retrieving long answer spans; (b) Certain LLMs, despite showing strong overall performance, display weaknesses in meeting basic requirements as discriminating between domain-specific senses of words which we link to pre-processing decisions; (c) Scaling model parameters is not always effective for cross-domain generalization; and (d) Closed-domain datasets are quantitatively much different than open-domain EQA datasets and current LLMs struggle to deal with them.
+Our findings point out important directions for improving existing LLMs.